-Malaga has an enormous amount of places to visit, but surely a visit to a cemetery wouldn’t even cross our minds during our stay…a cemetery isn’t exactly a touristy place, and we generally wish not to have to visit one while we’re alive…however, in Malaga we’ll find, not one, but two cemeteries that are well worth a visit as they’re declared cultural value.
+Malaga has an enormous amount of places to visit, but surely a visit to a cemetery wouldn’t even cross our minds during our stay…a cemetery isn’t exactly a touristy place, and we generally wish not to have to visit one while we’re alive…however, we’ll find not one, but several cemeteries in Malaga that are well worth a visit as they’re declared cultural value.

 It’s the oldest protestant cemetery in Spain and also known as the ‘cementerio de San Jorge’ (St. George’s cemetery), built as from the year 1821 for the British merchants that arrived at Malaga willing to make a fortune, and the truth is that Malaga had great commercial importance in the 19th century.

 Many of the English merchants that arrived to the province were protestants, and back then, most of those burials as they weren’t catholic, were done on the beach at night.
-This situation remained until 1824, with the arrival of William Mark, the new British consul, when they began the construction by the sea of what we currently know as the Englishman’s Cemetery (Cementerio del Inglés).
+This situation remained until 1824, with the arrival of William Mark, the new British consul, when they began the construction by the sea of what we now know as the English Cemetery (Cementerio Inglés).

 In first place, we must highlight the cemetery’s first patio that has a great monument dedicated to the family of the British consul.
-If we continue walking and we reach the the second terrace, we will come to a funerary monument in honour to the marines of the Fragata Gneisenau, a ship that sank just off the Malaga coasts around the year 1900 and the remains of the poet Jorgue Guillen.
+If we continue walking and we reach the second terrace, we will come to a funerary monument in honour to the marines of the Gneisenau Frigate, a ship that sank just off the Malaga coasts around the year 1900 and the remains of the poet Jorge Guillen.

 The entrance is free, but we do recommend you leave a donation to support the cemetery’s maintenance.
 There are guided visits during the day and at night that began to be offered not long ago.